-“Paradise village offering tranquility, beauty and luxurious simplicity, as well as 2-week yoga courses (open June to August and November to March only)”
+“Paradise village offering tranquility, beauty and luxurious simplicity, as well as 2-week yoga courses”

 The 9 adobe huts are dotted about the farm, often among fruit trees or natural woodland.
 Each has one bedroom – and these are bedrooms with a difference.
 Having no electricity, Ulpotha enlists the wind as air-conditioning and the only wall is behind the bed.
 The other three sides get their privacy from drop-down bamboo blinds and the low sweep of the woven palm-leaf roof, but are otherwise open to nature.
 There is nothing quite like falling asleep to the sounds of the tropical night, or the delight of waking in a comfortable bed to see hibiscus flowers, butterflies and brilliant green paddy fields almost close enough to touch.

 Solo travellers share rooms but are carefully paired and people usually enjoy the company.
 Furnishings are stylishly simple and thoughtful, with built-in cupboards in the one wall and hanging antique baskets to act as containers for small items.
 Designer sheets and mosquito nets cover the beds and a curvaceous terracotta pot, topped with a coconut cup, provides pure spring water to drink.
 Piles of colourful floor cushions invite lounging beside a low table and joss sticks and an exquisite bowl of floating flowers add the finishing touches.
 At night, the houses are lit by glowing oil lamps.